 If you are paired with a K9PAD Service Dog, some of the requirements that you will be responsible for are as follows:

-For the first 6 months post-graduation, clients will attend a few lessons per month.
 The first few months of having a Service Dog requires alot of hard work and dedication.
 Our goal is that through the post-graduation training classes, our clients will have the confidence they require to work effectively with their new partner.

-All K9PAD Service Dog Teams are required to upkeep an annual membership at a small fee.
+All K9PAD Service Dog Teams are required to upkeep an annual membership at a small training fee of $400.
 Teams are required to attend 6 training lessons per year and recertify annually.
 Clients have access to our Instructors and Trainers for when they require assistance.
 Teams are also responsible to keeping K9PAD up to date on all veterinary visits.
 Teams are required to submit monthly reports to ensure that the Team is working effectively and is without issues.
 If issues arise, our Training staff is there to support our clients.